For project administrators only

 - If you set some attribute to be a reference to another dataset, this attribute is noted with a gray key icon ( ), and a relationship is created between the newly created dataset and the referenced dataset.

-- If you have other datasets in your LDM, decide whether you want to create a relation between the newly added dataset and any other dataset in your LDM.
+- If you have other datasets in your LDM, decide whether you want to create a relationship between the newly added dataset and any other dataset in your LDM.
 If yes, do so (see Update a Logical Data Model).

-When asked to choose the mode of publishing, keep the pre-selected Preserve data mode, and make sure that the Upload data from imported CSV files checkbox is selected.
+When asked to choose the mode of publishing, keep the pre-selected Preserve data mode and keep the Upload data from imported CSV files checkbox selected.

-The data has been uploaded to you workspace, and you can immediately start analyzing it.
+The data has been uploaded to your workspace, and you can immediately start analyzing it.
 To do so, click your username in the top right corner, and select Analyze data.
 You are redirected to Analytical Designer, where you can create insights from your data.
 For more information, see Create Insights.

-When you get an update for the data that you have uploaded to the dataset, upload the new data to the dataset (see Update Data in a Dataset in the Logical Data Model).
+When you get an update for the data that you have uploaded to the dataset, upload the new data to the dataset (see Update Data in a Dataset from a CSV File).